Post-Conviction Relief 101: Tennessee, North Carolina & Federal Rules Compared

 Tennessee post-conviction judge reviewing case documents to build a strong evidentiary record

 | Attorney Insight: Judges love paper trails.
-In Tennessee post-conviction work, an official record—lab audit, phone log, or certified transcript—carries more weight than a dozen sworn statements.
+In Tennessee post-conviction work, an official record—lab audit, phone log, or certified transcript—often carries more weight than a sworn statement.

 How does Post Conviction Relief Work in North Carolina?